Embassy of Sweden, Baghdad: New embassy

 A new embassy was opened on 1 July 2009.
 It was inaugurated on 24 February 2010 by Swedish foreign minister Carl Bildt, Iraqi foreign minister Hoshyar Zebari and ambassador Niclas Trouvé before a crowd of 150 specially invited guests.
 The new embassy complex comprises three buildings and an extensive security area around.
 In addition to the new embassy and residence outside the International Zone (IZ), a small Swedish embassy offices opened up inside the IZ during construction.
 This was to serve as a fulcrum during construction and then used as a branch of the embassy to enable it to operate outside as well as inside the IZ when required.
 The embassy was moderately damaged in the August 2009 Baghdad bombings.
 The embassy is located about 500 meters from where one of the attacks took place.
 No member of the embassy staff were injured.
 The embassy building was shaken again during the 20 March 2012 Iraq attacks.
 This time the building wasn't damaged.

-Embassy operations
+2023 breaches of the embassy

+On 29 June 2023, a group of protestors breached the embassy's perimeter.
+Protestors had taken to the streets on the orders of Muqtada al-Sadr.
+The previous day, a Quran had been burned during a protest in Stockholm.

+On 20 July 2023 around 02:00 Arabia Standard Time (23:00 UTC, 19 July), the embassy was stormed by hundreds of protestors after police in Stockholm granted a permit for a demonstration there that is expected to feature another burning of a Quran.
+Fire and black smoke was seen coming from the embassy building.
+By dawn, Iraqi security forces and firefighters were inside the building.
+Iraq's foreign ministry issued a statement saying that they condemned the incident and that security forces had been instructed to investigate the incident swiftly.
+Swedish Minister for Foreign Affairs Tobias Billström stated that the embassy's staff was safe, though he also said that Iraq had failed in its responsibility under the Vienna Convention on Diplomatic Relations to protect the embassy.
+The convention's article 22 states in part that the host country "is under a special duty to [...] protect the premises of the mission against any intrusion or damage".
+The attack on the embassy was also condemned by the United States, Japan, Australia, the United Kingdom, and the European Union, with the U.S. calling Iraq's failure to protect the embassy "unacceptable".

+Sweden's ambassador to Iraq was expelled from the country as a result of the diplomatic dispute.
+Iraq also recalled its chargé d'affaires from Sweden.